tniiyama/puzzle_and_dragons/README.md

 pad_game.py is a simulation of the Puzzle and Dragons game engine using Pygame.
 The cursor location can be set using the mouse, arrow keys move the selected orb around the board, spacebar calculates the combos created, press R to reset the board.

 pad_dqn.py uses the DQN to maximize the number of combos made.
+After training, a Pygame display of the board and "optimal" route is displayed.

 orbs.png and background.png are sprite files

 ## References

 https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf

 https://greentec.github.io/reinforcement-learning-third-en/#weight-initialization

 https://towardsdatascience.com/introduction-to-various-reinforcement-learning-algorithms-i-q-learning-sarsa-dqn-ddpg-72a5e0cb6287

 https://www.freecodecamp.org/news/improvements-in-deep-q-learning-dueling-double-dqn-prioritized-experience-replay-and-fixed-58b130cc5682/

 http://outlace.com/rlpart3.html

 http://cs231n.github.io/neural-networks-3/

 http://neuralnetworksanddeeplearning.com/